 Agate Publishing Training Internships

 Agate is seeking interns for its six-month training internship program.
 The internship terms are January 1–June 30 and July 1–December 31.
-Agate interns work 30 or more hours per week on site.
-The internships are unpaid, but interns are given a stipend of $20 per day.
+Agate interns work approximately 30 hours per week on site.
+The internships are unpaid, but interns are given a stipend of approximately $80 per week.
 We offer interns considerable flexibility in scheduling their hours during the work week, to allow them to hold paying jobs while also doing the internship.
 Agate only considers candidates who have completed at least their junior year of undergraduate studies.
 Agate accepts applications for internships year-round.

 Qualifications: Master's degree welcome; Bachelor's degree preferred; a minimum of at least three years' undergraduate study required.
 Strong reading, writing, and personal communication skills are essential, as is a solid grasp of English grammar and style.
 Previous experience in manuscript editing and/or familiarity with The Chicago Manual of Style is very welcome.
 Solid organizational skills and computer skills are also desired.
 Experience with the Adobe Creative Suite (Photoshop, InDesign) is a bonus but not required.

 * publishing interns: produce catalog and press materials, including press kits and pitches; draft and send out mass mailings; assist with publicity campaigns by communicating via email with media organizations around the country; read, review, and inventory manuscript submissions; assist in pre-publication market research; compile and organize media contact information; produce social media postings; help maintain office inventory; write and post website information.